 Valuing water means recognizing and considering all the benefits provided by water – including economic, social and ecological dimensions.
 In realizing these benefits, there is significant potential to trigger systemic change, with water valuation driving decision-making that protects freshwater sources and ensuring water allocation reaches its most productive, equitable and environmentally sustainable use and consumption.

-Water valuation helps businesses understand their water impacts and dependencies, eventually informing their water stewardship approaches and leading to the internalization of water-related externalities.
-Businesses must value water to improve financial performance, ensure business continuity and maintain their social license to operate.
+Valuing water helps businesses understand their water impacts and dependencies, eventually informing their water stewardship approaches and leading to the internalization of water-related externalities.
+Businesses must value water to ensure business continuity, safeguard against future shocks and maintain their social license to operate.